saint martins island

 Buddhist Heritage

-Ramu, a traditional Buddhist village located about 10 kilometers from Cox’s Bazar, offers visitors a chance to explore ancient monasteries and pagodas.
-The village provides a glimpse into the rich cultural and religious diversity of the region.
+Ramu, a traditional Buddhist village located approximately 10 kilometers from Cox’s Bazar, offers visitors the opportunity to explore ancient monasteries and pagodas.
+The town provides a glimpse into the region’s rich cultural and religious diversity.

 Local Markets

-Cox’s Bazar is home to several vibrant local markets, including the famous Burmese Market, where visitors can purchase handicrafts, traditional textiles, and local products.
+Cox’s Bazar is home to several vibrant local markets, including the renowned Burmese Market, where visitors can purchase a wide range of handicrafts, traditional textiles, and regional products.

 Best Time to Visit